 Claims Against Greggs

-If you have been injured whilst visiting or working at a bakery store in the past three years, you may be able to make a claim.
+If you have been injured whilst visiting or working at a bakery store in the past three years, you may be able to make a personal claim.

 Bakeries are legally obliged to ensure the health and safety of their customers and staff.
 They must adhere to health and safety responsibilities, but when neglected, this is when injuries occur.

 CONTACT THE CLAIMS EXPERTS

 Jefferies Solicitors have over 25 years of experience in dealing with compensation claims.
 If you have suffered an injury because of an accident that wasn’t your fault, we’ll guide you every step of the way and help you win the compensation you’re entitled to.

 Accidents in Greggs

 Bakeries have a duty of care to their customers and there are certain regulations in place to protect customers from injury.
 They must ensure they take precautions in order to reduce the potential of accidents.

-If a bakery fails in its duty of care towards customers, then they become the liable party for a compensation claim.
+If a bakery fails in its duty of care toward customers, then they become the liable party for a compensation claim.

 There are a number of different kinds of accidents that may occur in a bakery, including:

 - Slip, trips or falls